SalamaAlmheiri/introToIM/finalProject/journal.md

 ### July 3:

 - Today, I worked on the processing code to make the character move according to the sprite sheet.
-So now when I press the buttons on the Arduino, the character moves where I want it to go.
+So now when I press the buttons on the Arduino, the character moves where I want it to go and is also animated when moving.
 - I was also working on trying to find a way to in the code to distiguish between the white background color and the green wall color to make the character not move through the walls but I am having trouble understanding how to do that.

 [Processing code Version 2](https://github.com/SalamaAlmheiri/introToIM/blob/main/finalProject/Maze_V2__pro_.pde)